 'Survivor: Exile Island' Crowns Its Winner

-Sunday night's two-hour finale (the results were actually officially announced during the subsequent live special) began with the conclusion of the first-ever "Survivor" cliffhanger, as Cirie Fields, a 35-year-old nurse and mother of two from Walterboro, South Carolina, and Danielle were forced to break a Tribal Council tie with the traditional firemaking challenge.
+Sunday night's two-hour finale (the results were actually officially announced during the subsequent live special) began with the conclusion of the first-ever "Survivor" cliffhanger, as Cirie Fields, a 35-year-old nurse and mother of two from Walterboro,

 After a pathetic display of fire skills, Danielle set her rope aflame first, sending Cirie off to the jury as the fourth-place finisher.
 It was a disappointing finish for Cirie, who became one of the season's surprising strategic masterminds, staving off multiple potential eliminations reaching back to the very first episode when she seemed destined to an instant departure before orchestrating lumberjack Tina Scheer's exit.